 A Lack of Personalization

 Personalization isn’t a new trend. in fact, it has become mandatory for modern tech.
-Digital tools learn from a user’s behaviors and start to recognize patterns so they can deliver a more refined experience to users.
+Digital tools learn from a user’s behaviors and start to recognize patterns so they can deliver a more refined experience to users- this is referred to as behavioral biometrics.
 They work by using data as fuel.